-Tips to help you settle into one of Europe’s hippest capitals, including how to find a rental property, renting conditions, and where to live in Berlin.
+Tips to help you settle into one of Europe’s hippest capitals, including how to find a rental property, renting conditions, and where to rent in Berlin.

-If you’re planning a move to Berlin, you’ll find that few other European cities have quite so much variety as Germany’s hip capital.
-As you ride the S-Bahn, the elevated train tracks will whisk you from old-world town houses to Soviet-era apartment blocks.
+If you’re planning a move to Berlin, few other European cities have as much variety as Germany’s hip capital.
+As you ride the S-Bahn, the elevated train tracks will whisk you from old-world townhouses to Soviet-era apartment blocks.
 One glance takes in modern skyscrapers, and the next a quiet leafy street that seems hardly changed in a hundred years, before bursting upon bright murals in an arty quarter.

 Renting a flat in Berlin

 From student squats to mansions, Berlin has something for everyone.
 As neighborhoods can vary from street to street, it’s a good idea to explore the areas you’re considering on foot.
 Few neighborhoods are unsafe, but some are significantly more noisy – vibrant if you prefer – with late night clubs staying open until dawn, when businesses roll up their shutters to start the day.
 We offer a guide to central Berlin neighborhoods, as well as Berlin’s outlying surburban areas, to help you decide where to live in Berlin.

 With a high demand for property, finding a place can be challenging.
 After signing the lease, however, German law favors the tenant so your worries are largely over.
 You can read more about German rental conditions and tenants’ rights in our guide to renting in Germany.

 If you’re planning to stay three years or more, you might consider buying a property in Germany.
 There are no restrictions for expats purchasing property, making it an attractive investment for many long-term expats.
 You can read more in Expatica’s guide to buying a home in Germany.